Snowflake-Labs/sfquickstarts/site/sfguides/src/snowflake_build_secure_multitenant_data_applications_snowflake_sigma/snowflake_build_secure_multitenant_data_applications_snowflake_sigma.md

 <img src="assets/ss43.png" width="800"/>

 <aside class="negative">
-<strong>NOTE:</strong><br> It may take a a moment for the data to appear as there are almost 700M rows in the "Orders Base Table".
+<strong>NOTE:</strong><br> It may take a moment for the data to appear as there are almost 700M rows in the "Orders Base Table".
 </aside>

 4.19 Double click on `Sum of Profit` on the left hand pane and rename to `Profit`.
 Repeat the same for `Sum of COGS`, renaming it `COGS`.